 Taking into account the directives given in Resolution 166 (Guadalajara, 2010), the decisions adopted at the 2011 session of the Council and the corresponding resolutions in ITU-R and ITU-T, it is proposed that appropriate amendments be made to WTDC Resolution 61, on appointment and maximum term of office of chairmen and vice-chairmen of study groups in the ITU Telecommunication Development Sector and of the Telecommunication Development Advisory Group.

-RESOLUTION 61 (Hyderabad, 2010)
+RESOLUTION 61 (Sharm el Sheikh, 2014)

 Appointment and maximum term of office of chairmen and vice-chairmen of study groups in the ITU Telecommunication Development Sector and of the Telecommunication Development Advisory Group

-The World Telecommunication Development Conference (Hyderabad, 2010),
+The World Telecommunication Development Conference (Sharm el Sheikh, 2014),

 considering

 a) that No. 209 of the ITU Convention provides for the establishment of study groups of the ITU Telecommunication Development Sector (ITU-D);

+b) that Article 20 of the Convention provides that, in appointing chairmen and vice-chairmen, personal competence and equitable geographical distribution should be especially kept in mind, as well as the need to promote more effective participation by developing countries1

-b) that No. 214 of the Convention and other related provisions indicate the nature of the work of the study groups;
+c) that No. 214 of the Convention and other related provisions indicate the nature of the work of the study groups;

-c) that provisions for the Telecommunication Development Advisory Group (TDAG) have been incorporated in Article 17A of the Convention;
+d) that provisions for the Telecommunication Development Advisory Group (TDAG) have been incorporated in Article 17A of the Convention;

-d) that No. 242 of the Convention requires the World Telecommunication Development Conference (WTDC) to appoint chairmen and vice-chairmen of study groups, taking account of competence and equitable geographical distribution, and the need to promote more efficient participation by the developing countries1;
+e) that No. 242 of the Convention requires the World Telecommunication Development Conference (WTDC) to appoint chairmen and vice-chairmen of study groups, taking account of competence and equitable geographical distribution, and the need to promote more efficient participation by the developing countries;

-e) that § 2 of Resolution 1 (Rev. Hyderabad, 2010) of this conference contains guidelines regarding the appointment of study group chairmen and vice-chairmen at WTDCs;
+f) that § 2 of Resolution 1 (Rev. Sharm el Sheikh, 2014) of this conference contains guidelines regarding the appointment of study group chairmen and vice-chairmen at WTDCs;

-f) that procedures and qualifications for the chairman and vice-chairmen of TDAG should generally follow those for the appointment of study group chairmen and vice-chairmen;
+g) that procedures and qualifications for the chairman and vice-chairmen of TDAG should generally follow those for the appointment of study group chairmen and vice-chairmen;

-g) that experience of ITU in general and of ITU-D in particular would be of particular value for the chairman and vice-chairmen of TDAG;
+h) that experience of ITU in general and of ITU-D in particular would be of particular value for the chairman and vice-chairmen of TDAG;

-h) that No. 244 of the Convention describes the procedure for replacing a study group chairman or vice-chairman who is unable to carry out his or her duties at some time in the interval between two WTDCs;
+i) that No. 244 of the Convention describes the procedure for replacing a study group chairman or vice-chairman who is unable to carry out his or her duties at some time in the interval between two WTDCs;

-i) that No. 215I of the Convention states that TDAG shall "adopt its own working procedures compatible with those adopted by the world telecommunication development conference";
+j) that No. 215I of the Convention states that TDAG shall "adopt its own working procedures compatible with those adopted by the world telecommunication development conference";

-j) that a specific time-limit on the term of office would permit the introduction of new ideas on a periodic basis, while at the same time give an opportunity for study group chairmen and vice-chairmen and the chairman and vice-chairmen of TDAG to be appointed from different Member States and Sector Members,
+k) that a specific time-limit on the term of office would permit the introduction of new ideas on a periodic basis, while at the same time give an opportunity for study group chairmen and vice-chairmen and the chairman and vice-chairmen of TDAG to be appointed from different Member States and Sector Members,

+noting

+a) Article 19 of the Convention, on the participation of entities and organizations in the Union’s activities;

+b) Resolution 58 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference, on strengthening of relations between ITU and regional telecommunication organizations and regional preparations for the Plenipotentiary Conference,

 taking into account

-a) that a maximum time in office of approximately eight years for study group and TDAG chairmen and vice-chairmen provides for a reasonable amount of stability while providing the opportunity for different individuals to serve in these capacities;
+a) that a maximum time in office of two terms for study group and TDAG chairmen and vice-chairmen provides for a reasonable amount of stability while providing the opportunity for different individuals to serve in these capacities;

-b) that § 9.1 of Resolution 1 (Rev. Hyderabad, 2010) indicates that the study group management team should be composed, at least, of the chairman, the vice-chairmen of the study group, the chairmen and vice-chairmen of working parties, and the rapporteurs and vice-rapporteurs;
+b) that § 9.1 of Resolution 1 (Rev. Sharm el Sheikh, 2014) indicates that the study group management team should be composed, at least, of the chairman, the vice-chairmen of the study group, the chairmen and vice-chairmen of working parties, and the rapporteurs and vice-rapporteurs;